flyingmachine/brave-clojure-web/content/6-do-things.md

 ;; a collection.
 (map inc [0 1 2 3])
 ; => (1 2 3 4)

-;; Note that "map" returns a list even though we supplied a vector ;; as an argument.
+;; Note that "map" doesn't return a vector even though we supplied a ;; vector as an argument.
 You'll learn why later.
 For now, just trust ;; that this is OK and expected.

 ;; The "dec" function is like "inc" except it subtracts 1